 Rheumatoid Arthritis (RA)

-Rheumatoid arthritis is one of the most significant causes of stiff muscles and joints.
+Rheumatoid arthritis is a significant cause of stiff muscles and joints.
 Therefore, in 90% of the cases, these symptoms are related to rheumatoid arthritis.
 It is an autoimmune disease that prominently affects joints.
-The exact cause of RA is unknown; however, it is believed that certain genetic factors make a person more susceptible to this condition.
+Exact cause of RA is unknown; however, it is believed that certain genetic factors make a person more susceptible to this condition.

 Osteoarthritis is another type of arthritis that occurs when joints degenerate or wear out.
 It is considered as a natural aging process; but, certain factors like heredity, muscle weakness, etc., are believed to cause it.
 Stiff joints in the morning is the classic symptom of osteoarthritis.